 The name of your school is detailed on your offer letter.

-If you cannot find a course that is specifically linked to your school in this way then please contact the funding team.
+If you cannot find a course that is specifically linked to your school in this way then please contact the Student Funding team.

 Registering with the University